pfichtner/vaadoo/README.md

 }
 ```

+...because the constructor does not validate itself, something external must perform validation after (or before) constructing the object.
-...but you would start implementing all those contraint checks using hand-written code into you domain objects to make them self-validating:
+That's why you would start implementing all those contraint checks using hand-written code into you domain objects to have them self-validating:

 ```java
 public class MyDomainObject {